Lónsöræfi

 About Lónsöræfi

-Lónsöræfi is a remote wilderness nature reserve covering approximately 32,000 hectares in the eastern Icelandic highlands, characterized by its colorful rhyolite mountains, deep valleys, extensive glaciers, and dramatic ice-carved landscapes accessible only to experienced hikers.
-The reserve's name translates to 'Lón Wilderness,' referring to its position behind the Lón lagoon on Iceland's southeastern coast.
-The terrain ranges from ice caps and glaciers through steep mountain passes to deep valleys carved by glacial rivers, presenting some of Iceland's most challenging and rewarding multi-day hiking routes.
-The area's geological diversity, with mountains displaying vivid red, yellow, green, and purple colors from rhyolite and other silicic volcanic rocks, creates landscapes of extraordinary visual impact.
+Lónsöræfi is a remote wilderness nature reserve covering approximately 320 km² (around 34,500 hectares) in the eastern Icelandic highlands, characterised by its colourful rhyolite mountains, deep valleys, glacial tongues of Vatnajökull, and dramatically sculpted landscapes accessible only to prepared hikers.
+[1] The reserve's name translates to 'Lón Wilderness,' referring to its position behind the Lón lagoon on Iceland's southeastern coast.
+Protected in accordance with the Nature Conservation Act in 1977, the area encompasses mountain ranges rising over 1,000 metres, including the peaks of Innfjöll and Eskifell, framed by snow and glaciers.
+[1] The area's geological diversity, with mountains displaying vivid red, yellow, green, and purple colours from rhyolite and intrusive volcanic rocks, creates landscapes of extraordinary visual impact.
+Lónsöræfi is considered the equivalent of a national park in ecological and scenic significance.

 Wildlife Ecosystems

-The harsh highland conditions limit wildlife, though Arctic foxes are present year-round, and reindeer herds — descended from 18th-century Norwegian introductions — range through the lower valleys.
+The harsh highland conditions limit wildlife, though Arctic foxes are present year-round, and reindeer herds — descended from Norwegian animals introduced in the late 18th century — range through the lower valleys.
 Pink-footed geese breed in remote valleys, while purple sandpipers, snow buntings, and golden plovers nest on the open terrain during summer.
 The rivers flowing from the reserve support Arctic char populations in lower reaches.
 The area's remoteness means wildlife is relatively undisturbed, with the fox population exhibiting less fear of humans than in more frequented areas.
+Glacier tongues of Vatnajökull visible from within the reserve are also habitat and travel routes for species adapted to glacial margins.

 Flora Ecosystems

 Vegetation is sparse due to the high elevation, harsh climate, and young volcanic soils, with the most developed plant communities restricted to sheltered valley floors.
-Moss heaths of Racomitrium species cover stable terrain at lower elevations, while scattered willows, grasses, and flowering plants colonize sheltered riverbanks and south-facing slopes.
-The colorful mineral soils in many areas are too toxic or unstable for plant colonization, remaining bare despite thousands of years of potential development.
+Moss heaths of Racomitrium species cover stable terrain at lower elevations, while scattered willows, grasses, and flowering plants colonise sheltered riverbanks and south-facing slopes.
+The colourful mineral soils in many areas are too unstable for plant colonisation, remaining bare despite thousands of years of potential development.
 The harsh growing conditions mean plant communities are extremely vulnerable to disturbance, with recovery times measured in decades.

 Geology